WoKak/LanguagePlatform/README.md

-To run this project just open the jar file and you also need knowledge base in the same directory for the program such as sources.txt provided in the repository.
+To run this project just open the jar file and you also need knowledge base (very simple one is provided in the same directory as jar file).